Žiar nad Hronom: 20th century

-The city becomes a seat of a District in 1923.
+The city becomes a seat of a district in 1923.
 The district was split between districts based in Kremnica and Nová Baňa.
 This was caused by the administrative reorganisation of the Czechoslovak Socialist Republic.
 The city had regained the status of the district seat in the 1960 and retained it after Slovak independence in 1993.
-The cities importance declined after 1996, when cities of Žarnovica and Nová Baňa and nearby villages, which were previously a part of the District, became the seats of two independent administrative districts.
+The cities importance declined after 1996, when cities of Žarnovica and Nová Baňa and nearby villages, which were previously a part of the Žiar nad Hronom District, became the seats of two independent administrative districts.

 During World War II the city was occupied by the German Army until 1945, when it was liberated by the advancing Red Army.
 The city and the surrounded areas were known hubs for partisan fighters of the Slovak National uprising.

 Major socio-economic growth in the city began with the development of an aluminium plant, which was established in 1953, under the name Slovak National Uprising Works (Závody Slovenského národného povstania).
 This had caused a boom of employment opportunities in the city.
 Industrial development had essentially completed the transformation of the village or a small town into a city, as it encouraged construction of schools and housing, in form of standardised apartment blocks, as well as individual construction.
 Overall, the city became largely self-sufficient.
 Between 1969 and 1991 the city had annexed nearby villages of Lutila and Ladomerská Vieska, which are now independent. Šášovské Podhradie and a ghost village of Horné Opatovce, annexed in the same period, remain a part of the city.

 In 2021, the municipality recycled 53.14% of the municipal waste.